exercism/python/exercises/practice/pythagorean-triplet/.approaches/introduction.md

 There are three reasonably common variations to this problem
 1. A [cubic time][approaches-cubic] solution, which uses highly nested loops and is non-performant.
 2. A [quadratic time][approaches-quadratic] solution, which uses one nested loop, and is reasonably easy to figure out.
-3. A [linear time][approaches-linear] solution, requiring some deeper understanding of the mathematics of finding trplets.
+3. A [linear time][approaches-linear] solution, requiring some deeper understanding of the mathematics of finding triplets.

 If those terms are unclear to you, you might like to read about [time complexity][time-complexity], and how it is  described by [asymptotic notation][asymptotic-notation].